 The Usher Institute sits within the Edinburgh Medical School.
-It has 4 core research centres, hosts the Edinburgh Clinical Trials Unit, and is a delivery hub within the Data-Driven Innovation Programme of the Edinburgh and South East Scotland City Region Deal.
+It has four core research centres, hosts the Edinburgh Clinical Trials Unit, and is a delivery hub within the Data-Driven Innovation Initiative of the Edinburgh and South East Scotland City Region Deal.

 The Usher Institute sits within the Edinburgh Medical School in the College of Medicine and Veterinary Medicine at the University of Edinburgh.
-Working with partners across the University, NHS, policymakers, industry partners and the public is central to the highly collaborative ethos of the Usher Institute.
+Working with partners across UK and international universities, NHS, policymakers, industry and the public is central to the highly collaborative ethos of the Usher Institute.

 Interdisciplinary expertise in research and teaching